 However, there are some subtle differences.

 What is the difference between cross-channel marketing, multichannel marketing, and omnichannel marketing?

 Multichannel marketing is the use of many separate marketing channels, whereas omnichannel is the use of all marketing channels together.

-In other words, omnichannel marketing is the most advanced cross channel marketing strategy, as it strives to provide great customer service and seamless, unified customer experience.
+In other words, omnichannel marketing is the most advanced cross-channel marketing strategy, as it strives to provide great customer service and a seamless, unified customer experience.

 In either case, both of these channel marketing strategies have the same goal in that they offer people more choices in how they interact with your brand whether it is via websites, social media, mobile apps, email, blog posts, and through word-of-mouth recommendations.

 A multi-channel marketing campaign involves several different channels that don’t communicate.

 A cross channel marketing campaign or an omnichannel marketing campaign relies on the interactive, blended nature, so people can jump from one marketing channel to the next, picking up where they left off in the customer journey.

 Difference between Omnichannel & Multichannel marketing – A video:

 6 Key Benefits of a Cross-Channel Marketing Strategy